SurveyMoonBear/SurveyMoonbear_APP/doc/getting_start.md

 ```
 $ brew tap heroku/brew && brew install heroku
 ```
-- If you have the problem about redis after login to your account, plz run these commands:
+- If you have the problem about redis after login to your account, please run these commands:
 ```
 $ brew install redis
 $ redis-server /usr/local/etc/redis.conf
 ```
-- If you fail to open your redis server, plz find the directory of redis.conf in your computer.
+- If you fail to open your redis server, please find the directory of redis.conf in your computer.
 It may be in the same place of your homebrew file.

 > if it bumps into this problem
 > `Error connecting to Redis on 127.0.0.1:6379 (Errno::ECONNREFUSED) (Redis::CannotConnectError)`,